Move Forward Guide

-Your physical therapist will work with your physician to determine the need for additional tests to rule out other conditions such as poor circulation, and may take x-rays to identify bone spurs or other abnormal bone formations.
+Your physical therapist will work with your physician to determine the need for additional tests to rule out other conditions, such as poor circulation, and may refer you for X-rays to identify bone spurs or other abnormal bone formations.

 How Can a Physical Therapist Help?

 Phantom limb pain needs to be managed to prevent symptom flare-ups, or to resolve the problem.
 Pain management includes treating the biological and complex mechanisms of the problem with different strategies.
-A symptom-specific approach includes the use of medication prescribed by the physician, psychological and behavioral therapies, and at times surgical intervention.
+A symptom-specific approach may include—in addition to physical therapy—the use of medication prescribed by the physician, psychological and behavioral therapies, and, if needed, surgical intervention.

 - Skin care

-Treatment that focuses on improving how the nervous system is processing sensations from the amputated limb can help change the brain’s representation or body image of the affected part and improve conduction of the sensory nerve pathways.
-Your physical therapist may prescribe the following interventions/exercises:
+Treatment that focuses on improving how the nervous system is processing sensations from the amputated limb can help change the brain’s representation or body image of the affected part and improve nervous system function.
+Your physical therapist may prescribe the following treatments/exercises:

 - Desensitization.
 This treatment helps modify how sensitive an area is to factors like clothing pressure or touch.

-- Graded motor imagery-movement imagery training.
-These imagery exercises help your brain process information about your amputated limb more accurately.
-It helps you form a clearer image of the affected limb to improve or resolve phantom pain.
+- Graded motor imagery/movement imagery training.
+These imagery exercises help your brain process information about your amputated limb more accurately, which can help you form a clearer image of the affected limb to improve or resolve phantom pain.

-- Mirror visual feedback/Mirror box therapy.
+- Mirror visual feedback/mirror box therapy.
 This treatment uses a mirror or mirror box to "trick" your brain into believing the reflection of your nonamputated limb is actually your opposite limb.
-The brain also perceives the limb it is seeing is the involved side, and sees it as the complete limb.
-The brain changes and adapts how it processes perception and sensation of the amputated limb like the normal side.
-This improved processing helps you to reduce phantom sensations.
+The brain adapts how it processes perception and sensation of the amputated limb, which can help reduce phantom sensations.